-Let’s look at some of the reason why weight loss is so hard at times, and find out how we can finally, shed off some of the pounds.
+Let’s look at some of the reasons why weight loss is so hard at times, and find out how we can finally, shed off some of the pounds.

 So why can’t you lose weight?

 You are not eating whole foods

 Food choices can contribute a lot to the amount of weight you lose.
 Well, of course.
 We all know this.
 But food companies are so clever.
 And that is why there is so many foods labeled healthy that are far from healthy.
 If you are eating some such prepackaged foods, you may be consuming empty calories, excess sugar, and preservatives that lead to weight gain.

 Unfortunately, just because prepackaged food says it’s healthy does not mean that that’s the case.
 So if you are not checking the labels this may be another reason why you are not losing weight.
 It’s a struggle, I know.

 The other thing to consider is that some foods have a higher satiety index than others.
 And those in the box even if labeled healthy such 100 calorie packs just cannot compete with real food.
 It is important also to choose foods that are more nutrient-dense.

 This will contribute to your micronutrients that are essential to energy use, and you will eat less, and therefore lose weight.

 You are not eating enough protein